 - Tap the 3-line menu

 - Free Up Space

 - It will report how many photos and videos are found and then you tap Remove

 Androids with SD cardsIf you are using an Android device with an SD card, odds are that Google Photos does not have permission to write to that SD card.
-That means, if you try to delete a photo using Google Photos, it can’t.
+(February 2017 update: the Android update to Nougat has fixed this for most people) That means, if you try to delete a photo using Google Photos, it can’t.
 You have to use the native gallery app to do that.
 Although this renders your SD card rather useless, I don’t see it as a huge problem.
 I set my camera to use the internal phone memory even though I have an SD card available.
 This memory will fill up fast, so I use Google Photos “Free Up Space” command often.
 Very few of my photos are actually stored on my phone, but Google Photos shows me all the photos in my account – all 50,000 of them – as if they were on the phone.

 If you are a GeeksOnTour.com member, here are several tutorial videos on this subject:

 - 420.Google Photos: Editing: All Play, No Work!
 (FREE)

 - 424. Google Photos: Editing Pictures on iPad / iPhone